-Students should generally be working toward one of three associate's degrees: 1) the Associate of Science -Bioengineering and Chemical Engineering - Major Related Program (AS-CE/ME - MRP), 2) the Associate of Science-Track 2 (AS-T2), and/or 3) the Associate of Arts DTA (AA-DTA).
+Students should generally be working toward one of three associate's degrees: 1) the Associate of Science -Bioengineering and Chemical Engineering - Major Related Program (AS-CE/ME - MRP), 2) the Associate of Science- Track 2 (AS-T2), and/or 3) the Associate of Arts DTA (AA-DTA).
 It is important to understand the distinctions.
-Most Bioengineering, Chemical Engineering and Biomass Resource Science and Engineering students should be working toward the AS-BioE/ChemE - MRP, since it was developed to closely match university engineering program coursework.
+Most Bioengineering, Chemical Engineering and Biomass Resource Science and Engineering students should be working toward the AS-BIOE/ChemE -MRP, since it was developed to closely match university engineering program coursework.
 It requires 98-99 credits, rather than 90, which can be helpful with financial aid.
+Most Plastics and Composites students should be working towark the AS-T2.
 The AS-T2 is less restrictive.
-Students can make more self-advising errors using this model; however, if you are ready to transfer and a few classes shy of the AS-BioE/ChemE-MRP degree, you might still be eligible for the AS-T2 (speak with an engineering advisor).
+Students can make more self-advising errors using this model; however, if you are ready to transfer and a few classes shy of the AS-BIOE/ChemE-MRP degree, you might still be eligible for the AS-T2 (speak with an engineering advisor).
 The AA-DTA degree is intended for students to complete their general education requirements and is usually a poor fit for engineering students.
 Some universities give specific benefits for one or more of these degrees.
 Although we occasionally advise transferring without a degree, please transfer courses back to complete the degree.
 TCC funding is tied to associate's degree completion, so you help future students by finishing your degree.
 You may earn more than one degree from TCC, but must have an additional 30 credits for each degree.